 Blue Milk Mockumentary Film By Rory Farmer

-Blue Milk, is a mockumentary film directed by Rory Farmer (United Kingdom) is an official selection of the Austin Comedy Short Film Festival Fall 2018.
-The Screening date is Sunday September 16, 2018 at the Alamo Drafthouse Cinema Lakeline.
-The judges fell in love with this mockumentary film with excellent performance from actor Bryron Dean.
+Blue Milk, is a Mockumentary Film directed by Rory Farmer (United Kingdom) is an official selection of the Austin Comedy Short Film Festival Fall 2018.
+This film also won the Best Mockumentary Film Award at this Film Festival Circuit event.
+The Screening date was on Sunday September 16, 2018 at the Alamo Drafthouse Cinema Lakeline.

 As it were the idea developed from an interesting customer I served in the bar, so I think all good things must come to those who wait.
 But I wanted to explore the notion that our identity is always in a state of flux, and that we're constantly adapting and changing as we grow older.
 In 'Blue Milk', Joe has to face the challenge of coming to terms with his powers, losing his job and becoming a superhero so he goes through a massive upheaval in his life.

 I'd recently watched Taika Waititi's 'What We Do In The Shadows' and loved the idea of making this concept in the form of a faux-documentary, because I think what it allows is a sense of realism and a sense of intimacy with the character.
 I think the audience gets a real opportunity to begin to associate with Joe and to feel sorry for him as his plight becomes worse and worse.